Nueva Pescanova

 Nueva Pescanova (previously Pescanova, S.A.) is a Spanish seafood company based in Redondela, Galicia.
 The group operates in 17 countries with approximately 12,400 employees.

-In April 2013, the company filed for bankruptcy due to liquidity problems.

 Company

 Nueva Pescanova in headquartered in Pontevedra, Redondela, Spain.
 It operates in 17 countries, has more than 60 fishing vessels, and runs fish farming in Spain, Nicaragua, Guatemala, and Ecuador.

-The company's chief executive officer is Ignacio González Hernández.
+The company's chief executive officer is José María Benavent Valero.

-Early History
+Early history

 Pescanova was founded in 1960 by José Fernández López, who established the company in Vigo.
 From its beginnings Pescanova introduced new technology for the complete activity of fish processing, best defined by the factory ship which was not common in Spain at the time.
 The business model worked and allowed a continued growth making it one of the biggest firms in the fishing industry.

 In 1980 Manuel Fernández de Sousa-Faro, the son of the founder, took over the presidency and, after a period of restructuring, Pescanova became a multinational empire.
 In 1985 it joined Madrid Stock Exchange.